 It uses won cryptocurrency called LSK.

-It also allows development of custom private blockchains where access permissions are more tightly controlled, with rights to modify or even read the blockchain state restricted to a few users.
+It also allows the development of custom private blockchains where access permissions are more tightly controlled, with rights to modify or even read the blockchain state restricted to a few users.
 This is, for instance, important for financial institutions.
 Institutions can also develop consortium blockchains where consensus is controlled by a pre-selected set of nodes.

 For instance, 15 financial institutions could each run nodes and of which 10 must sign each block for a block to be valid.
 Right to read may also be private or public or restricted to participants.